17pearlj/Instagram-Exercise/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+Wiring the navigation controllers without instructed prompts initially was a challenge as I had to understand the functionality of navigation controllers.

 ## License